Njanderson/548/hw1/hw1a.md

 The most important thing to keep in mind about SystemVerilog is that each line of code directly turns into a piece of hardware.
-You are not specifying the computation you want to do, you are specifying the hardware you want to build.
+You are not specifying the computation you want to do, you are specifying the hardware you want to build!
+It is often helpful to draw a visual sketch of the hardware.

 The following slides will help you navigate the code: